hmrc/bootstrap-play-26/README.md

 Implicit execution context should be available in most usage places, but this change break API and may require developer attention.

+### Version 1.15.0

+#### Hmrc time library
+As of version 1.15.0, `bootstrap-play-26` stops pulling in [hmrc/time](https://github.com/hmrc/time) library transitively anymore.

+If your code depends on `DateConverter` and `DateTimeUtils` utilities provided by `hmrc/time` then we recommend start using `java.time` and stop relying on `hmrc/time` library

+Only add `hmrc/time` as your project compile dependency if your code depends on `workingdays` feature provided by the `hmrc/time` library.

 ## License

 This code is open source software licensed under the [Apache 2.0 License]("http://www.apache.org/licenses/LICENSE-2.0.html").